Warrant of Arrest: What to Do If It is Issued Against You in Singapore

 Furthermore, when you have an outstanding Warrant issued against you for a failure to pay your fine for a parking offence, you will not be able to renew your road tax, driving licence or HDB season parking ticket.

 Thus, it is important to follow the instructions of the Warrant to prevent these consequences.

 What happens if I’m overseas when the Warrant is issued against me?

-This was what had been done in a June 2019 case, where the State Courts issued a Warrant to be executed in Malaysia against a lawyer who fled Singapore after allegedly misappropriating $33 million of client funds, and failed to surrender himself.
+In a June 2019 case for example, the State Courts issued a Warrant to be executed in Malaysia against a lawyer who fled Singapore after allegedly misappropriating $33 million of client funds, and failed to surrender himself.

 Alternatively, if the court has reason to believe that you are in hiding or have absconded overseas even though a Warrant has been issued against you in Singapore, it may publish a proclamation requiring you to appear at a specific time and place.
 This proclamation must be published, such as in a daily newspaper or delivered to your last known address.